AdityaPrakash2/AutoKeyRotation/README.md

 git clone https://github.com/yourusername/keycloak-vault-integration.git
 cd keycloak-vault-integration

+# Create your environment file from the example
+cp .env.example .env
+# Edit the .env file to set secure passwords for production
+nano .env  # or use your preferred editor

 # Start all services in the background
 # Please allow 30-60 seconds after running this command to ensure all components are fully setup!
 docker-compose up -d